 The British mathematician and code cracker Alan Turing is generally regarded as the father of the modern computer.
 His pioneering work in the 1940s and 1950s not only heralded the era of lightning-fast calculators.
 Turing also laid the philosophical and practical basis for abstract concepts such as the self-awareness of intelligent computers.
 That groundbreaking thinking eventually led to the Turing test, which still constitutes an important, if somewhat outdated, measure of whether or not a machine can be considered intelligent and self-thinking.

 Today, AI includes a wide range of different concepts, which include Machine Learning and Deep Learning.
 In the meantime, a lot of work is also being done on practical implementations of fully conscious artificial intelligence, which means that the field will soon be expanded with, for example, human AI.

-Machine Learning is part of AI that focuses on methods with which computers can learn based on data and patterns.
-In practice, this is done with the help of data mining.
+Machine Learning is a part of AI that focuses on methods by which computers can learn based on imported data and patterns.
+In practice, this is done using ''data mining'.
 This is a technique for extracting relevant information from databases.
-An algorithm for Machine Learning does not need a structured database for this – such as an Excel file with neatly ordered data – but is smart enough to decipher relevant data points based on unstructured data.
-Many companies already apply Machine Learning today.
-Just think of Amazon, which automatically recommends its users products based on their previous purchases.
-Another example is Netflix, which proposes series and films to its subscribers on the basis of earlier viewing behavior.
+A Machine Learning algorithm does not need a structured database to do this - like an Excel file with neatly ordered data - but is smart enough to decipher relevant data points based on unstructured data.
+Many companies are already applying Machine Learning today.
+Consider Amazon, which automatically recommends products to its users based on their previous purchases.
+Another example is Netflix, which suggests series and movies to its subscribers based on previous viewing behaviour.

 Deep Learning is essentially an advanced form of Machine Learning with one important distinguishing feature: independent adjustment.
 A Deep Learning model can adjust itself on the basis of external signals – that is, data -, where Machine Learning can only adjust on the basis of manual adjustment, such as in the underlying code of the algorithm.